frankligy/ScPyT/README.md

 # ScPyT
-Scientific Computing in Python, a practical and ultimate tutorials
+Scientific Computing in Python, a set of tutorials and useful examples.
+All come from my own experience.

-# What is this repository? :
+# What is this repository?

 Scientific Computing scans a wide spectrum including basic numeric programming, linear algebra, all kinds of distributions, and realizing Maximum Likelihood Estimation (MLE), Expectation-Maximization (EM) algorithm, Monte-Carlo Markov Chain (MCMC) sampling.
 This tutorial aims to help you to master the basic skills to implement relevant algorithms in python.

+In the second part, titled as [Practical tricks](#Practical tricks), I will share some useful code snippets which relates to some confusing point when using numpy, I got into these traps before, so I hope it can serve as a reminder to me and other readers.

 1. Understanding Numpy and ndarray (A revisiting)